Manlilili1234qy5n/Fayadh56j/MusicApplet/ReadMe.md

 Hi, over here you'll find code for various versions of the music beat box app, I've been building while learning java, using Midi music.

-In order of creation (and complexitiy)
+In order of creation (and complexity)

 1) MusicTest1